Department of Natural and Cultural Resources

-The Letter of Intent to Apply must be no longer than 250 words and list:
+The Letter of Intent to Apply must be no longer than one page and include:

-Acknowledgement that the proposed cultural or historic resource to be conserved is publicly owned by a New Hampshire municipality, town, county agency, state agency (other than the Department of Cultural Resources and its Divisions);
+Acknowledgement that the proposed cultural or historic resource to be conserved is publicly owned by a New Hampshire municipality, town, county agency, state agency (other than the Department of Natural and Cultural Resources and its Divisions)

 These FY24 Grant Guidelines are valid for fiscal year July 1, 2023 - June 30, 2024